-We are very lucky to have quite small class sizes and a highly talented team of teachers, assistants, administrators and support staff.
+We are very lucky to have a highly talented team of teachers, assistants, administrators and support staff.
 A full staffing list can be found on our school website.
 As the number of children in each year group varies, our class organisation may change from year to year.
-We currently have mixed aged classes from Y1 to Y6.
+We currently have a Reception class and mixed aged classes from Y1 to Y6.
 Teachers plan very carefully to ensure that all children's needs are met.
 You will be informed in the Summer term report, of the class organisation for the coming school year.